ForgedApps/backstage-catalog-webhook-plugin/README.md

        secret: 'your-secret-key'  # Optional, but recommended for security
        entityRequestSize: 500  # Optional, defaults to 500 if not specified
        entitySendSize: 50  # Optional, defaults to 50 if not specified
+       allowedKinds:  # Optional, strictly enforces which kinds can be processed
+         - Component
+         - API
-       entityFilter: # Optional, defaults to all entities if not specified
+       entityFilter: # Optional, additional filters to apply
-         - kind: ['Component', 'API'] # OR...
+         - kind: ['Component', 'API']  # Filter by kind (OR)
-         - metadata.name: ['my-component', 'my-api']
+         - metadata.namespace: ['my-namespace']  # Filter by namespace
    ```

 4. Optionally, you can configure the remote webhook endpoint to respond to a `config` query parameter, which will allow it to send additional configuration to the plugin.
 This can be used to signal the plugin to reset its cache, apply filters before sending entities, or other behaviors in the future.
 The response should be a JSON object with the following properties: